-Surrounded by palm trees and meandering through South Beach, this trail (also known as the South Beach Trail) is nestled in one of the country's most popular destinations.
-Both of the trail’s endpoints are located in Miami Beach, not far from the Atlantic Ocean.
+Surrounded by palm trees and meandering through South Beach, this 10.8-mile trail (also known as the South Beach Trail) is nestled in one of the country's most popular destinations.

+Both of the trail’s endpoints are located in Miami Beach, with beautiful views of the Atlantic Ocean.
 As it draws closer to central South Beach, with its popular bars and hotels, the trail starts to bustle with foot traffic.
 There are large, grassy areas with exercise spots and volleyball courts, people longboarding, street artists, and plenty of individuals using the trail for access to the wonderfully bathtub-like Miami ocean water.

 This trail is site seeing for people, a whole culture with locals intermixed with vacationers.
 Trail is substantially longer than listed, about 7.5 miles now and a new stretch currently under construction.
 It’s a busy stretch so speed is a slower pace, but the people, workout areas, ocean, historic buildings, condos and resorts make this a fun day.
 Parking can be a challenge and we found it easier to park in the street near the south end and use their pay to park app.